AdaCore/training_material/courses/spark_for_ada_programmers/8_subprogram_contracts.rst

   - Forbidden on limited types

-  - Restricted in SPARK for access types (due to ownership policy)

 * Evaluation for the copy may raise runtime errors

   - Not allowed by default inside *potentially unevaluated expressions*